Understanding Your Experience

 Sexual assault, no matter when it happens, can change your life.
 It can change your view of yourself and others.
 You may experience changes in your sleeping and eating patterns.
 You may have nightmares or flashbacks about the assault.
 You may be afraid of being alone, or fear being in crowds.
 Support and help are available for you.

-You can call the Wellness Exchange 24-hour Support Line at (212) 443-9999 to talk about your experience.
+You can call the Wellness Exchange 24-hour Support Line at (212) 443-9999 or chat via the app anytime to talk about your experience.
 Counseling is also available at Counseling and Wellness Services by appointment.
 To speak with a counselor without an appointment, you may visit our walk-in service.

 I don't know what to call my experience, but I don't feel comfortable with a sexual encounter I had.